GannaChernyshova/testcontainers-demo-generator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache Software License - see the LICENSE file for details.